Florian J. Fintelmann

 BIO

 Dr. Fintelmann is a radiologist physician-scientist at Massachusetts General Hospital (MGH) and Associate Professor of Radiology at Harvard Medical School.
-Prior to his appointment in the Division of Thoracic Imaging and Intervention, he completed Radiology Residency and Fellowship training at MGH.
+Prior to his appointment in the Division of Thoracic Imaging and Intervention, he completed Radiology Residency and Fellowship training at MGH at MGH.
 He was the 2019 American Roentgen Ray Society Scholar and currently serves as Head, Thoracic Imaging Percutaneous Thermal Ablation and Officer, Radiology Research Visiting Fellowships at MGH.

 CLINICAL AND RESEARCH EXPERTISE

-Dr. Fintelmann studies lung cancer from early diagnosis (lung cancer screening with low-dose chest computed tomography) to advanced disease.
+Dr. Fintelmann leads a multi-disciplinary team that studies lung cancer from early diagnosis (lung cancer screening with low-dose chest computed tomography) to advanced disease.
+He was co-senior author on a seminal article describing the development and validation of the Sybil algorithm.
 As a Thoracic Interventional Oncologist, Dr. Fintelmann believes that patients with cancer benefit from minimally invasive image-guided diagnostic and therapeutic procedures.
 He is studying percutaneous thermal ablation (cryoablation, microwave ablation) and needle biopsies in patients with lung cancer and lung metastases.
-Dr. Fintelmann advocates for percutaneous thermal ablation to treat lung cancer in patients with interstitial lung disease and recurrent lung cancer following radiation therapy.
-Clinical trials in collaboration with the MGH Cancer Center investigate possible synergy between immunotherapy and cryoablation in patients with advanced lung cancer and advanced melanoma (cryoimmunotherapy, cryoimmunology).
+Dr. Fintelmann advocates for percutaneous thermal ablation to treat lung cancer in patients with interstitial lung disease and local recurrent lung tumors following radiation therapy.
+Clinical trials have investigated the synergy between immunotherapy and cryoablation in patients with advanced lung cancer and advanced melanoma (cryoimmunotherapy, cryoimmunology).

-Dr. Fintelmann leads a multi-disciplinary team studying cancer cachexia.
-He is using quantitative image analysis to improve the risk stratification of patients with cancer for appropriate therapies.
-His lab is leveraging machine learning to extract morphomic data such as body composition from computed tomography exams of the chest and abdomen obtained as part of routine clinical care.
+Dr. Fintelmann continues to improve quantitative image analysis pipelines for body composition analysis.
+Body composition analysis has been shown to improve the risk stratification of patients with cancer for appropriate therapies.
+His team leverages machine learning to extract morphomic data such as skeletal muscle and adipose tissue from computed tomography exams of the chest and abdomen obtained as part of routine clinical care.

 CONTACT